RNC retains right to use Trump's name in fundraising | ExBulletin

 The RNC and Trump campaign worked hand in hand during the 2020 election, including raising funds through a joint fundraising committee.
 And the links between them remain.

-Trump is due to speak at the RNC’s Spring Donor Retreat in April in Palm Beach and told McDaniel he wants to continue fundraising for the RNC even as he raises money for his own. activities.
+Trump is scheduled to speak at the RNC’s Spring Donor Retreat in April in Palm Beach, Fla., And told McDaniel he wants to continue fundraising for the RNC even as he raises money. money for its own activities.
 This includes a demanding revenge by backing the challengers to incumbent Republican who crossed paths with him voting to impeach him for inciting the Capitol riot.

 Despite the letters, the RNC and others continued to fundraise on Trump’s behalf.